 Rainwater harvesting helps to reduce the quantity of water entering your slurry store, running across fouled yards, or entering your dirty water tank.
 This reduces pollution and saves holding capacity.

-Rainwater harvesting can be a valuable way to increase the resilience of your farm to water shortages, firefighting or simply provide an additional source of water for filling the sprayer.
+Rainwater harvesting can be a valuable way to increase the resilience of your farm to water shortages, fire fighting or simply provide an additional source of water for filling the sprayer.

-Grant value: £ See list over the page
+Grant value: £ See table